Skip to main content

 3. Match the letter to your level

-Match the management level honestly.
-A junior candidate should sound ready, not inflated.
-A senior candidate should show judgment.
-An internal promotion should prove authority, not simple loyalty.
+Be honest about your management level.
+A junior candidate should sound prepared, not exaggerated.
+A senior candidate should show sound judgment.
+An internal promotion should demonstrate authority, not just loyalty.

 See how it sounds